tc-ca/Reference-Centre/README.md

 ![Screenshot of Reference Centre](Reference%20Centre%20Screen%201.PNG?raw=true "Screenshot of Reference Centre") The Reference Centre is .net WPF application that was designed for Transport Canada Inspectors to quickly retrieve documents stored on a network drive that was setup with Windows Sync (Always Available Offline).

-It was originally designed for Tablets running Windows 7 and provides quick:
+It was originally designed for Tablets running on Windows 8.1 and has been tested on Windows 10, it provides quick:

 1. Folder Navigation
 2. File and Folder Name Search